Swiss-Digital-World/MASLLanguageDocs/README.md

 @survey('dateAdded') // Gives the date at which the survey was created
 @survey('fullName') // Gives the client for the survey
 @survey('referenceNumber') // Gives the reference number for the survey
+@survey('startdate') // Gives the start date of the survey
+@survey('enddate') // Gives the end date of the survey

 // etc
 ```